jiujitsucarrot/logo-generator/README.md

 ## Sources

 In this challenge I utilized a number of different sources to complete the acceptance criteria.
-I went back and revisited the course lectures from the week before, looked through my notes, Google, YouTube, tutoring session, office hours, reaching out to classmates, colleagues, and TA's.
+I went back and revisited the course lectures from the week before, looked through my notes, Google, YouTube, tutoring, office hours, reaching out to classmates, colleagues, and TA's.
+A lot of free time spent on researching the current topic every week to gain a better understanding.

 ## Final Video Submission